trifork/riack/README.md

 ```
 cmake src/ -G "Visual Studio 10"
 ```
+Note on windows you might need to tell cmake where to find the Protobuf-C files You can do this by passing some options to cmake which is hard to remember ;) I recommend to just edit src\cmake\Modules\FindProtoBufC.cmake lines 19 & 20.

 ##Tests
 To run the test first input an ip/port in src/CMakeLists.txt line 4 & 5 and rerun cmake